 I hope it allows a user to find functions more easily.
 Also, I hope it is useful as a source or primary toolbar to give one ideas about the breadth of options of Opus and ones that one might want to add to their own toolbars.
 My hope is you will review these toolbars and take buttons from it for your own toolbars.
 Take the ones that are useful to you and leave the rest.

 It is also my version of how such a set of toolbars should be structured.
 As such, it is not based on, nor does it look like, the default Opus configuration which mimics File Explorer in the initial default Directory Opus settings.
-Instead, it has 22 categories of Opus features: File, Settings, Listers, Toolbars, Views, Panes, Folders, Columns, Tabs, Duplicates, Clipboard, Copy, Move, Delete, Find, Rename, Zip, Collections, Select, FTP, Tools, and Help.
+Instead, it has 22 categories of Opus features: File, Settings, Listers-Listers, Layout, Styles, Toolbars-Toolbars and Toolbar Sets, Views, Panes, Folders, Columns-Columns and Labels, Tabs, Duplicates, Clipboard-Copy, Cut, Paste, Copy, Move, Delete, Find-Find and Filter, Rename, Zip, Collections, Select, FTP, Tools, and Help.

 My design philosophy is: